r-grandorder/tri-hermes/en/pages/Interludes/Astraea.md

 **Astraea:**

 That man was quite something to bear the Holy Sword for 1500 years.
-Even more extraordinary was their ability to **put on a brave face** and persevere to success.
+Even more extraordinary was their ability to **put on a brave face:** and persevere to success.

 […Agreed!]